-Think, for instance, of the three-fold greatness which our Lord claimed for Himself in Matthew chapter 12 - all of which we owe to challenges issued to Him by the Pharisees.
+Think, for instance, of the three-fold greatness which our Lord claimed for Himself in Matthew chapter 12, each instance of which we owe to challenges issued to Him by the Pharisees.

 It all began when they took exception to His disciples plucking and eating ears of corn on the Sabbath day.
-In answer to their criticism, having referred first to a relevant incident in the life of David, Jesus asked, 'Have you not read in the law that on the Sabbath the priests in the temple profane the Sabbath, and are blameless?
-And I say to you that One greater than the temple is here'.
+In answer to their criticism, having first referred to a relevant incident in the life of David, Jesus asked them, 'Have you not read in the law that on the Sabbath the priests in the temple profane the Sabbath, and are blameless?
+And I say to you that One greater than the temple is here'.14

-As the Saviour pointed out, technically speaking, the priests 'broke' the Sabbath every week.
+As He pointed out, technically speaking, the priests 'broke' the Sabbath every week.

 For, in the performance of their Sabbath duties in the Temple, the ministering priests needed to kindle the altar fires, slay the sacrificial animals, then lift up the carcasses and place them on the altar.
-And our Lord's point was strengthened by the fact that, according to Numbers 28, more sacrifices were offered on the Sabbath than on the other days of the week.
-On top of which, there were additional priestly duties - such as replacing the shewbread in the holy place - to be performed.
-So that, in one sense, the priesthood were required to work overtime on the Sabbath!
+And our Lord's point was strengthened by the fact that, according to Numbers 28, more sacrifices were offered on the Sabbath than on any other day of the week.15 On top of which, there were additional priestly duties, such as replacing the shewbread in the holy place, to be performed.16 So that, in one sense, the priesthood were required to work overtime on the Sabbath!